Skip to content

 What Is Social Anxiety in Teens?

-Social anxiety disorder is common in teens and many find this condition difficult to navigate.
+Social anxiety disorder is common among teens and often difficult to navigate.
 Anxiety in teens negatively impacts their relationships, both platonic and romantic.
 However, it is important to distinguish the difference between social anxiety and shyness.
-An individual with social anxiety will experience extreme fear and nervousness regarding social interaction, which greatly impairs their ability to function in certain settings.
+Teens with social anxiety often feel extreme fear and nervousness during social interactions which greatly impairs their ability to function in certain settings.
 Signs of social anxiety may develop early on, so caregivers should be mindful of any behavioral changes or patterns in their teen.1

 Common symptoms of social anxiety in teens include: